 El Paso, Texas 79901

 The El Paso County Elections Department app is the essential app for voters in the El Paso, Texas region.
-See if you are registered to vote, find your nearest early voting location, look up your polling location, and get all of the information you need to prepare for election day!
+See if you are registered to vote, find your nearest Early Voting Location, find your nearest Election Day Countywide Vote Center, and get all of the information you need to prepare for the election!

 Last day to register to vote.